Skip to main content

 - No

-Are you going to use Twitter in your perspective?
+Are you going to use Twitter from your perspective?

 - Yes